 Immediately prior to graduation, the student attends an exit interview with a faculty member during a time announced in the senior classes.
 This exit interview is required and provides important feedback to the Department to help improve the Biomedical Engineering program.

-3.12 Undergraduate Advising
+3.13 Undergraduate Advising

-Please visit the Department of Bioengineering undergraduate office, SMBB Suite 3100, Office 3221, or call (801) 585-3651 for academic advice and information about the undergraduate program .
+To receive specific advising, please visit the Department of Bioengineering undergraduate office, SMBB Suite 3100, Office 3221, or contact any of the following advisors: